IT indeed pays to be brave.

-Lights shone undoubtedly bright for ‘Firefly’ at the 2023 Metro Manila Film Festival (MMFF) Gabi ng Parangal last December 27, as the film took home three major awards among 15 nominations, including this year’s Best Picture nod.
+Lights shone undoubtedly bright for “Firefly” at the 2023 Metro Manila Film Festival (MMFF) Gabi ng Parangal on Dec.
+27, 2023 as the film took home three major awards among 15 nominations, including this year’s Best Picture nod.

-Produced by GMA Pictures and GMA Public Affairs, Firefly likewise bested nine other entries in two more categories: Best Screenplay, which was won by GMA Public Affairs Senior AVP and Firefly creator Angeli Atienza, and Best Child Performer, which was conferred to GMA Sparkle child star Euwenn Mikaell.
+Produced by GMA Pictures and GMA Public Affairs, “Firefly” likewise bested nine other entries in two more categories: Best Screenplay, which was won by GMA Public Affairs senior assistant vice president and “Firefly” creator Angeli Atienza, and Best Child Performer, which was conferred to GMA Sparkle child star Euwenn Mikaell.

 The coming-of-age road trip drama is GMA Network’s official entry to this year’s MMFF.

 It follows the story of Tonton (Euwenn), a young boy on a journey to find the mystical island of fireflies from his mother’s bedtime stories.
 Together with the companions he meets along the way, they set out on a quest of their dreams in search of the fireflies.

 The film is also top-billed by award-winning actress Alessandra de Rossi, who was nominated for Best Supporting Actress for her role as Elay, Tonton’s mother in the film.
 Earning Best Supporting Actor nominations as well were Dingdong Dantes (who played the young Tonton) and Epy Quizon.
 Ysabel Ortega, Miguel Tanfelix, Cherry Pie Picache, Yayo Aguila, Kokoy de Santos and Max Collins complete the ensemble.